Magnusson95/Magnusson-Analytica/README.md

 Javascript tested through user testing during each stage of writting.
 Including confirmation of API connection, API verification, API customisation and user testing of jQuery with Google Chrome Developer Tools.

+Initial links to the Tableau API did not work, but the removal of jQuery and implementation of pure Javascript, plus a new API key, fixed this issue.

+API customisation of of the Tableau Dashboard included some sizing issues, especially when on smaller devices.
+Each device size was tested individually for rendering issues and subsequently fixed.

+Google Maps API saw no major issues.
+The Code Institute training was used to implement this API and then further customisation was done through the Google Maps API documentation, meaning no bugs occurred during testing.

+Email JS API saw some minor issues with verification of the API link, this was rectified through resubmitting the API link.
+Bug messages were built in for successful or unsuccessful runs of the API.
+This was tested in a number of ways, from various devices and consol messages were checked.

 Speed was also tested using [Pingdom](https://tools.pingdom.com/#5c7e3a4008c00000) and the site received a performance grade of 81/100

 ##### Issues and Resolutions